 Damage to Archer: None.
-Archer learns to swallow his pride in what would have been an obvious losing fight to a mighty cyborg.
-In doing so he earns the respect of his colleagues and as a treat, Cyril destroys Barry’s ship in thanks.
+Archer learns to swallow his pride in what would have been an otherwise and obvious losing fight to a mighty cyborg.
+In doing so he earns the respect his colleagues – and as a treat Cyril destroys Barry’s ship in thanks.
 Don’t worry.
 Archer won’t make a habit of doing the right thing.

 Memorable bit: Barry taunting Archer “Warriors” style over video com.

 The main issue: Archer has gone missing again and this time has amnesia too.
 It’s gonna take the whole gang to get him back to who he previously was.
 Barry cameos at the end as the reason for why so many guns are headed Archer’s way.

 Damage to Barry: Still stuck in space… Slowly murdering those around him that can’t get him home.